Why can't I find a certain journal article in FindMore@NUSL?

 2. Secondly the article may not actually be found because either

-a.
+d.
 NUS Libraries has not yet turned on that journal or package so articles from that journal will not show in the search results.
 Typically only articles which the library has full text access will be turned on.
-With thousands of journals to add as of Dec 2012, we are still working on it.
+With thousands of journals to add, we may have missed some.

 So what do you do if an article is not found in FindMore@NUSL?
 Try this faq for a more comprehensive method to confirm access.